 All About Carpal Tunnel Syndrome: Symptoms, Causes & Treatment

 Carpal tunnel syndrome is one of the most common nerve disorders in the United States, affecting 4 to 10 million Americans every year.
-In general, carpal tunnel is more prolific in the middle-aged and older population and affects women up to three times more often than men.
-If you think you’re suffering from carpal tunnel syndrome, the sooner you see a hand and wrist specialist, the better.
+In general, this condition is more prolific in the middle-aged and older population and affects women up to three times more often than men.

 What is carpal tunnel syndrome?